I.B. + M.A. DE LANDE LONG

 The Telemetry Encoder Shell and Telemetry Decoder Shell support the use of the MC-OCF and VC-OCF services.

 Sometimes, a frame must be released before sufficient packet data is available to fill the frame.
 In this case, an Idle Packet may be used to complete the frame.
-Idle Packets are identified by a special Application Process Identifier of "all ones".
+Idle Packets are Space Packets with a special Application Process Identifier of "all ones".
+A system configured to use Encapsulation Packets may also use Encapsulation Idle Packets.

-The Telemetry Encoder Shell generates Idle Packets and Idle Data as required.
-The Telemetry Decoder Shell accepts and discards any Idle Packets or Idle Data contained in Transfer Frames it receives.
+The Telemetry Encoder Shell generates Idle Packets and OID Frames as required.
+The Telemetry Decoder Shell processes any Idle Packets or OID Frames it receives.

 Privately formatted data and VCA service